esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Page tested: https://workshop-design-people-skills.testingaccessibility.com/plan-your-trip/events.html

 #### 🛠️ Challenge: Add Prefers Reduced Motion to a Video
+> Your challenge is to write a JavaScript function that will conditionally apply the `autoplay` attribute to the video player based on whether or not the user has indicated they want to reduce motion.

 ## Useful resources
 TODO: Add more  useful links.